DanieruG/DanieruG/README.md

  <!-- About section -->

 ---
-✨ I'm an aspiring software engineer, having just finished my A-Levels recently.
+✨ I'm currently a 1st year Computer Science student at the University of Manchester!

 I'm proficient in Python, and have some basic skill in HTML, CSS, and Javascript.
 Currently learning Java!